google/WebFundamentals/src/_langs/en/updates/2015-07-22-mediastream-deprecations.markdown

 date: 2015-07-22

 title: "MediaStream deprecations"
-description: "The MediaStream API represents synchronized streams of media.
-For example, a stream taken from a camera and a microphone has synchronized video and audio tracks.
+description: "The MediaStream API represents synchronized streams of audio or video.
 MediaStream.ended, MediaStream.label and MediaStream.stop() are being deprecated.
 Use MediaStream.active, MediaStreamTrack.label and MediaStreamTrack.stop() instead."
 article:
   written_on: 2015-07-22
   updated_on: 2015-07-22